-The freedom journal does not revolve around the outmoded charisma of journals for entrepreneurs but has a creative answer for their biggest problems: managing success over a short period.
+The freedom journal does not revolve around the outmoded charisma of journals for entrepreneurs, but has a creative answer to their biggest problems: managing success over a short period.

-Perhaps you need something out of the spotlight.
-A less business-oriented journal and more of a journal gives YOU control rather than taking it away.
+You need something out of the spotlight.
+A less business-oriented journal and more of a journal that gives YOU control rather than taking it away.

-If that is the type of journal you’ve been searching for, Go Journal will blow you away with its simplicity, weekly resets, and outlines that are to be filled by YOU in YOUR WAY.
+If that is the type of journal you’ve been searching for, Go Journal will blow you away with its simplicity, weekly resets, and outlines that are filled by YOU in YOUR WAY.

 Go Journal essentially adds customizability to an entrepreneur’s handbook.
 This journal’s design is also kept minimalistic to add “more focus” to the whole equation.